 - Communications Unit Leader (COML)

 - Communications Technician (COMT)

 - Incident Communications Center Manager (INCM)

 - Radio Operation (RADO)

-Technical Specialist (THSP)
+- Technical Specialist (THSP)

 DHS has established standard training curricula for COMU positions, which include COMLs and COMTs.
 Training consists of a CISA ECD approved instructor led classroom portion and the practical application of learned skills by completing a defined set of tasks established at the statewide level.
+UCA recently sponsored a CISA ECD instructor led COML training which was held virtually, with a full class of 15 students.
 The completion of the defined tasks is typically reviewed by a Peer Review Committee (PRC) that is responsible for reviewing and recommending individuals for sign-off.
-There are currently a large number of agency personnel across the state that have taken the academic training portion of the COML and COMT positions but have not yet completed the practical application requirements.
+UCA has worked with the National Firefighters Coordinating Group (NWCG) to be the peer review committee that will sign off this class of COML trainees during a real world incident, changing their status from "trainee" to "state certified."